389 Pontiac Engine Build

 Read: Engine Bolt Thread Cleaning

-After inspecting the pistons and connecting rods for wear, the crankshaft was measured and showed .010" under stock on both the main and rod journals.
-Although within tolerance, new bearings were purchased and installed.
+After inspecting the connecting rods for wear and ovality, the crankshaft was measured and showed .010" under stock on both the main and rod journals.
+Perhaps the old ones were reusable, but new bearings were purchased and installed.

-While the crank and rods were at the machine shop being balanced, the cylinder bores were honed.
+While the crank and rods were at the machine shop being balanced, cylinder bores were honed with a flex-hone on a hand-held drill.

 Rear-Main Rope Seal